 Note: This is an update on Bimenyimana’s exit from Chiefs

-On Wednesday, Kaizer Chiefs confirmed they had parted ways with striker Bonfils-Caleb Bimenyimana after just one full season with the club.
+Earlier this month, Kaizer Chiefs confirmed they had parted ways with striker Bonfils-Caleb Bimenyimana after just one full season with the club.

 The Soweto club released a statement to say: “Kaizer Chiefs have come to an agreement with striker, a to part ways after one season.
 He featured 21 times for Chiefs (17 starts + 4 subs) and found the back of the net 8 times.
 He will be free to join a team of his choice and we wish him well in his future.”